kevalmaru-gpu/kevalCoder9106/README.md

 - 👋 Hi, I’m @kevalCoder9106
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Web development and AI.
-- 🌱 I’m currently learning many things
+- 🌱 I’m currently learning AI.
-- 💞️ I’m looking to collaborate on Game Development
+- 💞️ I’m looking to collaborate on Web development.
 - 📫 How to reach me email : kevalcoder@gmail.com

 <!---